frePPLe/frepple/doc/user-interface/plan-analysis/inventory-report.rst

                                | A drill down menu is available to see the detail of the consuming and
                                  producing operations, and to see the demands the consumed material is used for.

+Total backlog                  | The total quantity of demand due in the past that is still to be planned.

+                               | Total backlog = Order backlog + Forecast backlog

+Order backlog                  | The total quantity of sales orders due in the past that is still to be planned.

+Forecast backlog               | The total quantity of forecast due in the past that is still to be planned.

 ============================== ==============================================================================